risk assessment training

 Course Duration: 45+ minutes

-This IIRSM-Approved online Risk Assessment Training provides an overview of the risk assessment process required by UK Health and Safety law.
+This IIRSM-approved Risk Assessment Training course provides an overview of the risk assessment process required by UK health and safety legislation.

 live_tv